pravin006/reservation-portal/README.md

 This is a Flask application that uses MongoDB as its database backend.
-Follow the instructions below to set up and run the application on your local machine.
+Please follow the instructions below to set up and run the application on your local machine.

 ## Prerequisites